-An unfortunate incident may sometimes lead to the amputation of a limb, this life-changing amputation injury may have a severe effect on your life with far-reaching effects including lifestyle changes at work and home and increased dependence on specialised care.
+An unfortunate incident may sometimes lead to the amputation of a limb, this life-changing amputation injuries may have a severe effect on your life with far-reaching effects including lifestyle changes at work and home and increased dependence on specialised care.
 Career opportunities and some professional achievements may become more difficult.

 Some of the accidents that may lead to amputation include;

-has made an impact in life, then it may qualify for compensation.
-Fill in our short enquiry form so we can allocate the case to one of our claim management partner firms who will give you a call and discuss the nature of your injury, they will also be in a position to assess your case and advise you accordingly.
+If you or your loved ones are in a situation when amputation injuries have made an impact in life, then it may qualify for compensation.
+Fill in our short inquiry form so we can allocate the case to one of our claim management partner firms who will give you a call and discuss the nature of your injury, they will also be in a position to assess your case and advise you accordingly.

 How We Can Help You

-will recommend a specialist solicitor who is experienced in your injury type.
+The first thing you need to do is provide us with some of the basic information about you and your injury, this allows us to quickly allocate your case to one of our experienced partner claims management companies.
+In order to assess your case, your allocated claims management company will give you a call to discuss your claim and establish the nature and severity of your injury.
+If a claim is established the claims company will recommend a specialist solicitor who is experienced in your injury type.
 If you decided to go ahead with making your claim the representing solicitors will typically charge you a success fee of 25% plus VAT from the amount recovered, although this will be subject to your individual circumstances and the actual fee may be more or less than this.
 Termination fees may apply if you decide to cancel the case outside your statutory cooling off period for example hours worked on the file, time on telephone calls, letter, payment for DVLA search etc. The recommending claims management company